KerenLab/CellTune-App/docs/documentation/data-exploration/plot-expression.md

 ---
 ## Plot Expression

-Plotting a heatmap of protein/marker expression across cell classes is core data exploration for spatial proteomics.
+Plotting a heatmap of protein/marker expression across cell classes is a core part of data exploration for spatial proteomics.
 It helps you characterize and validate celltypes & phenotypes, see that your classes make sense, and spot mislabeled or mixed populations.

 ### Plot Heatmap